ccallawa/alyvix_service_doc/introduction.rst

 Alyvix Service Overview
 #######################

-Welcome to the user guide for **Alyvix Service 2.3.0**.
+Welcome to the user guide for **Alyvix Service 2.4.1**.

 Alyvix Service builds on the `open source Alyvix project <https://alyvix.com/>`_ (**Alyvix Core**). which lets you build end-user bots that visually interact with any Windows application like ERPs, or any web app in your favorite browser.

-**Alyvix Service** lets you scale up visual monitoring by managing all of your Alyvix test cases at a single point in your own monitoring system.
+**Alyvix Service** lets you scale up synthetic monitoring by managing all of your Alyvix test cases at a single point in your own monitoring system.
 You can schedule end-user bots continuously and in parallel, while keeping your Windows RDP sessions up and running.
 It helps you report end-user experiences by retrieving the test case measurements and screenshots, and retaining